 Parents/guardians have the right to be involved in and informed of their child's success in school and will be provided with relevant information on a regular basis as needed.
-Students will often be responsible to deliver important information to their parents or guardians.
-Information may also be emailed or mailed to parents as necessary.
-Parents are encouraged to build a cooperative relationship with their child's teachers to address concerns and resolve issues to help their child meet their educational goals.
+Information may be emailed or mailed to parents as necessary.
+Parents are responsible to establish and regularly check emails for school communication and are also encouraged to build a cooperative relationship with their child's teachers to address concerns and resolve issues to help their child meet their educational goals.